mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 --------------------------------

-Now, my personal opinion and wishful hope is that in an ideal world, Haskell _should_ be to agentic software engineering as what LEAN is in agentic research
+Now, my personal opinion and wishful hope is that in an ideal world, Haskell _should_ be to agentic software engineering as what Lean is in agentic research
 mathematics: a framework for LLMs to self-construct the scaffolding they need to guide themselves to their correct goal.